lorenzo-romanelli/IAS/README.md

 * wdl-ol framework by Oli Larkin (https://github.com/olilarkin/wdl-ol)
 * Matlab

 You can still try it out by importing the .dll ("Synthesis.dll") into some VST host, e.g. Savihost.
-DAW integration unfortunately hasn't been tested yet :(
+DAW integration unfortunately hasn't been properly tested yet :(